AElfProject/AElf/docs/web-api-reference/reference.md

 |**200**|Success|[TransactionResultDto](#transactionresultdto)|

 {% hint style="info" %}
 The transaction result DTO object returned contains the transaction that contains the parameter values used for the call.
 Currently, the node will decode the **params** byte array into JSON.
-This behavior may change in the future; one possibility is that it will return the byte array as a bas64 encoded string.
+This behavior may change in the future; one possibility is that the node will return the byte array as a base64 encoded string if it can't decode it.
 {% endhint %}

 #### Produces